 On the other side, how many students graduate with honours?

 What’s the point of doing it in the first place?

-Is it beneficial in your life outside of academia, or is it just a badge of honor?
+Is it beneficial in your life outside of academia, or is it just a badge of honour?

-Delegating some of your papers to experts is one of the key ways to get through college and graduate with honors.
+Delegating some of your papers to experts is one of the key ways to get through college and graduate with honours.

 It can also be a way to get into college on a scholarship, as experts working for professional writing companies have more chances to write it right.